Casa Vicens: Expansion and further development

 Inside, Serra’s intervention was more restrained than outside, with the use of new construction materials of the time, such as iron joists with ceramic vaulting on the ceilings.
 He replaced the old staircase designed by Gaudí with an interior patio that gave light to the adjoining rooms and installed a new staircase in the extended part.
 The basement lost a room due to the widening of the street, although it gained another under the new terrace located at the main entrance.
 The interior finishes of the extended part were simpler than those of Gaudí’s project, based essentially on mosaic floors, plastered and painted walls, and plaster ceilings with moulding around the edges.
 The bathrooms were decorated with Andalusian tiles, showing flowers and a pomegranate in the centre.

 In 1927 Casa Vicens won the Best Building Award by Barcelona City Council, due to the renovations and extension carried out by Joan Baptista Serra, although, secondarily, it was also to recognise the work of Gaudí.
 The prize, of 1,000 pesetas, was awarded on March 5, 1929.
 Gaudí had won this prize in 1900 for Casa Calvet, one of his more conservative works.

 The building underwent a new extension in 1935, when the architect Francisco Víctor Ortenbach Bertrán was commissioned to add a new area to the ground floor, on the west side of the facade.

 In 1946 part of the garden was sold for the construction of houses, which included the waterfall, which was demolished, as well as the old viewpoint.
 The portion of the garden that included the chapel of Santa Rita was separated from the rest.

-In 1962, Dr. Jover’s widow, Ángela González Sánchez, passed away, leaving her children, Antonio, Gaspar, María de la Paloma and Fabiola as heirs.
+In 1962, Dr. Jover’s widow, Ángela González Sánchez, died, leaving her children, Antonio, Gaspar, María de la Paloma and Fabiola as heirs.
 After the distribution of her assets, Casa Vicens was left to Fabiola, who was married to the gynaecologist Antonio Herrero López (Zaragoza, 1914 - Barcelona, 2004), who had his clinic at Casa Vicens.
 The following year, another part of the garden was sold for the construction of houses and the chapel of Santa Rita was demolished.
 Most of the palmetto fence was dismantled, some portions of which were later placed at various points in Park Güell.
 The property was then left at its current size, and architect Antonio Pineda Gualba was commissioned to renovate the basement and the ground floor, carried out in 1964.
 An entrance to the basement was then opened from street level, under the staircase of the main door.